 A Japanese actress who captivated international critics, winning the Silver Bear at Berlin for her nuanced performance in 'The Little House'.

-Haru Kuroki represents a generation of Japanese actors who command both domestic popularity and serious international artistic recognition.
-She began acting as a teenager, steadily building a filmography marked by careful role selection and emotional depth.
-Her breakthrough on the world stage came in 2014 with Yoji Yamada's 'The Little House,' where her portrayal of a devoted maid observing a family's unraveling in pre-war Tokyo earned her the Silver Bear for Best Actress at the Berlin International Film Festival.
-This award signaled her arrival as a formidable dramatic talent.
-Kuroki has since balanced work in popular television dramas with challenging film roles, often collaborating with noted directors, and has become a familiar and respected face in Japanese cinema, known for her subtlety and strength.
+Haru Kuroki won the Silver Bear for Best Actress at the Berlin International Film Festival in 2014 for Yoji Yamada's 'The Little House.'
+Born in 1990, she began acting as a teenager, building a filmography marked by careful role selection and emotional depth.
+Her portrayal of a devoted maid observing a family's unraveling in pre-war Tokyo signaled her arrival as a formidable dramatic talent.
+Kuroki has since balanced work in popular television dramas with challenging film roles, often collaborating with noted directors.
+She commands both domestic popularity and serious international artistic recognition.

 1981–1996